-Students can print at printers on the third floor.
+Students can print at the multifunctional printers all over the campus.
 Working locations for notebook use are available at the lower levels of MetaForum.
-Details on the regulations on the use of the computer facilities can be accessed at http://w3.win.tue.nl/en/education/regulations/
+Details on the regulations on the use of the computer facilities can be accessed at https://educationguide.tue.